opticdev/optic/website/blog/four-approaches-for-documenting-apis.md

 **Can be used during code review:** Optic provides both API changes and changelogs that can provide valuable information and feedback when reviewing code.

-**Works with all major languages and frameworks:** Integrates with major languages and API frameworks, including Django, Express.js, C-Sharp, and Laravel, IDEs such as IntelliJ, and CI/CD environments like GitHub Actions and CircleCI.
+**Works with all major languages and frameworks:** Integrates with [major languages and API frameworks](/docs/integrations/integrations), including Django, Express.js, C-Sharp, and Laravel, IDEs such as IntelliJ and VSCode, and CI/CD environments like GitHub Actions and CircleCI.

 ### Cons